thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 }
 {% endhighlight %}

+### Part 2: Exit if we're finished scraping

+We stop scraping once we've scraped three pages worth of results or we encounter a page with no jobs table, whichever comes first.

+{% highlight javascript %}
+if (currentPage >= 3 || !this.exists("table#jobs")) {
+    return terminate.call(casper);
+}
+{% endhighlight %}

+### Part 3: Click the Next link and wait for the next page of jobs to load

-Now let's look at handling the pagination.
-We'll get to the next page of jobs by clicking the Next link in the pager.
+Finally, let's look at pagination.
+In the pager at the bottom of the jobs listing there's a `Next` link.
+We'll click on that link to get the next page of results.

 ![Pager Image](/assets/scraping-with-casperjs/pager.png)